-In line with the outcomes of our problem characterisation and in accordance with guidelines21, as part of Water Resources West we have worked with industry experts to develop a regional-level best value optimisation methodology named ValueStream22.
+20 Emerging regional plan, Water Resources West, January 2022 methodology named ValueStream22.
 Water Resources West commissioned HR Wallingford to produce a Microsoft Excel-based decision support tool, which implements this methodology.
 In order to process larger amounts of data in quicker timescales, United Utilities Water commissioned the development of a python-based optimiser, implementing exactly the same methodology but with faster results and the capability to solve more complex problems in our Strategic RZ.
 This tool is named ValueStreamUU.